Table of Contents[Hide][Show]

 The summer lifestyle can also help skin thrive, as we’re more likely to eat fresh fruits and vegetables, exercise, and stay active, which increases circulation and helps skin stay healthy.

 Summer months aren’t so great in other ways, though.
 We tend to get too much exposure to the sun, which can accelerate the appearance of aging, and if we spend time in the pool the exposure to chlorine or salt can cause drying and temporary irritation.
 Increased air conditioning dries out skin while excess heat means more sweating, which can lead to clogged pores.
+To safeguard your skin from the challenges of the summer season, it’s essential to use effective summer skin care products.

 Fall brings colder, more turbulent weather.
 Winds blow more fiercely and the temperature may vary greatly from one day to the next with hot, humid days and cool, dryer nights.
 With this shift in weather our skin has to adapt, so our skin care routine has to change along with it.